mine-cetinkaya-rundel/ukbabynames/README.md

 * `scotbabynames`: For each year from 1974 to 2020, the number of children of each sex given each name in Scotland.
 Provided by the National Records of Scotland.

 * `ukbabynames`: Each of the above datasets is bound into one dataset with an added nation column based on which dataset it came from.

+* `rankings`: A longitudinal dataset containing the top-100 baby girl and top-100 baby boy names over the period 1904 to 1994 (in England and Wales only).

 It is inspired by Hadley Wickham's [**babynames**](https://cran.r-project.org/package=babynames) package.